hyperledger/fabric/docs/source/chaincode4ade.rst

 ------------------

-Chaincode is a program, written in `Go <https://golang.org>`_, `node.js <https://nodejs.org>`_, that implements a prescribed interface.
-Eventually, other programming languages such as Java, will be supported.
+Chaincode is a program, written in `Go <https://golang.org>`_, `node.js <https://nodejs.org>`_, or `Java <https://java.com/en/>`_ that implements a prescribed interface.
 Chaincode runs in a secured Docker container isolated from the endorsing peer process.
 Chaincode initializes and manages the ledger state through transactions submitted by applications.

 A chaincode typically handles business logic agreed to by members of the network, so it similar to a "smart contract".
 A chaincode can be invoked to update or query